 Radical transformations are happening in education today.
 You may traditionally think of learning in the context of a vast lecture hall, chalkboards, or even kids programming like Sesame Street and Mister Rogers—but education is shifting to online learning.

-According to market research firm Global Industry Analysts, the online education industry will grow from $107 billion in 2015 to $370 billion in 2026.
+According to market research firm Global Industry Analysts, the online education industry will grow to $370 billion in 2026.

 Even before the COVID-19 pandemic, online courses had overtaken traditional education in all aspects.
 People are seeking online courses as a viable option for other education streams.
 Even universities and schools across the world are starting to offer more online learning resources.